Anxiety in Older AdultsCourse Learning Outcomes

 Recognizing an anxiety disorder in an elderly person poses challenges due to the physical and mental changes in aging that can mask or impede its discovery.
 This class is designed to increase your knowledge of anxiety, its signs and symptoms as well as methods to address and treat anxiety and anxiety disorders in your client.
 Timely detection and implementation of appropriate, evidence-based treatment options can have a positive impact on the older adults quality of life, helping them cope more effectively or overcome their anxiety.

 This is a self-paced course with optional knowledge check quizzes after each lesson.
 These non-graded quizzes allow you to check your understanding of the lesson objectives before proceeding to the next lesson.
-You will be required to take the pre-test and final exam.
-You must score 80% or higher on the final exam and complete the evaluation in order to obtain a certificate of completion.
+After the final lesson you will be required to take the final exam.
+You must score 80% or higher to pass the course and complete the evaluation in order to obtain a certificate of completion.

 - Explain the impact of anxiety and anxiety disorders as a disease